ibmz-community-cloud/zML/README.md

     This will import the Spark and Machine Learning packages.

-7. Insert a fourth cell
+7. Insert a fourth cell.

     1. Enter the following sample Scala code.
     ```